philippe44/cross-compiling/README.md

 Now, when a package refers to sub-modules (and all proxy ones do), then these are needed if you want to rebuild it (once again, this is not needed and nor is the objective, but it’s possible).
 In such a case do a `git clone \<repository\> [\<directory\>] -–recursive` to get everything and be able to rebuild.

-## application recommendation wrt recursive cloning
+## Application recommendation wrt recursive cloning
 My applications (for example [AirConnect]( https://github.com/philippe44/AirConnect)) leverage that system a lot and if you device to clone it recursively, it will pull a ton of sub-modules, because one of the package it is using can also need many sub-modules, sometimes the sames are required multiple times.

 That’s why cloning recursively such repositories is not a good idea.
 If you want to rebuild; I recommend doing a 2-steps cloning.